I can hardly believe it myself, but as of this month, I’ve been living in Central Oregon for one year!

 I sometimes seesaw between wanting a small, simple home in town (not our dream home, but a home in which we can fulfill our dreams because we’d be able to pay it off quickly and live debt-free), or a larger, more beautiful, more expensive property that we can develop into our dream home (even if it might leave us with less time and money for travel, adventure, and hobbies).

 Both have their pluses and minuses for sure, and we definitely don’t want to be house poor, but it’s a debate we struggle with.
 Hopefully, we’ll find a happy medium that allows us to maintain our current lifestyle while also securing our family’s future.

 6. Do you miss Southern California?

 We miss our friends and we miss the exceptional diversity of markets that we had in LA.
-On occasion, we also miss the late-night food culture that we had in the city (though as parents now, we don’t find ourselves traipsing out of the house at 10 pm like we used to for a little snack).
+On occasion, we also miss the late-night food culture that we had in the city (though as parents now, we don’t find ourselves traipsing out of the house at 10 pm like we used to for a little nosh).